jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 }
 {{< /highlight >}}

-This will use my AWS CLI's configured credentials which reduces the state problem down to a single piece of configuration to put in place across all systems.
-Since the SDK can use any credentials the AWS CLI can use, these credentials can be temporary based on an IAM role and require multi-factor authentication for added security.
+This will use AWS CLI's configured credentials which reduces the state problem down to a single piece of configuration to put in place across all systems.
+Since the SDK can use any credentials the AWS CLI can use, these credentials can be temporary, based on an IAM role, and require multi-factor authentication for added security.
 This package can be shared across all of the CLI tools and once configuration parameters are added to Parameter Store, they will be accessible from any computer I use.
 This has the downside of requiring Internet access, but practically most of the tools that are require some kind of configuration also interoperate with Internet services anyway.

-In tools where I need external configuration, I can call `config.Get(keyName)` and use that in place of reading from a file or environment variable.
-Adding and updating parameters is done via the AWS CLI:
+The AWS CLI is used to add and update parameters:

 {{< highlight golang >}}
 read -s value && aws ssm put-parameter --name keyName --value "$value" --type SecureString --overwrite
 {{< /highlight >}}

+Now in tools where I need this external configuration, I can call `config.Get("keyName")` and to retrieve the data instead of reading from a file or environment variable.

-Some examples of tools I use that are built this way and require some kind of
+Some examples of tools I use which use Parameter Store to share some kind of authentication token:
-authentication:

 **gist**